data-storage-lab/pfault/README.md

 The description of each component is as follows:

 **Failure State Emulator**:

-Includes the Virtual Device Manager and Fault Models
+Including the Virtual Device Manager and Fault Models
 - **Virtual Device Manager**:
   - Source code in "pf_virtual_device_manager" folder
   - Manages the persistent state of the target Parallel File System (PFS)